oohoo/moodle-block_module_menu/README.md

 Installation
 --------------------------------------------------------------------------------

- 1. Create folder called module_menu in <MoodleWWWDirectory>/blocks/
+ 1. Create folder called dd_content in <MoodleWWWDirectory>/blocks/
  2. Login as Administrator
  3. Install the new block in the standard plugin process